FROM THE PRESIDENT

 Louisiana is a special place unlike any other and is home to over 4.6 million residents.
 Its food and music, cultural heritage, subtropical climate, and historical landmarks make it a popular tourist attraction both nationally and internationally.
 However, many Louisiana residents experience disparities that significantly impact their quality of life and leave them prone to poor health.
 During 2020, unprecedented challenges due to the COVID-19 pandemic coupled with the aftermath of natural disasters along Louisiana’s southwest region made these disparities even more pronounced.

-As we celebrate LCHE’s 10th anniversary, I am reminded of and challenged by its founding vision that all Louisianans be afforded the opportunity to live healthy lives.
-In keeping with that vision, I am pleased about our #LA40by2030 initiative, a bold, multi-faceted approach to improving Louisiana’s health ranking to 40th by the year 2030.
+Presently, I am reminded of and challenged by my desire that all Louisianans be afforded the opportunity to live healthy lives.
+In keeping with that desire, I am pleased about our LA40by2030 initiative, a bold, strategic approach to improving Louisiana’s health ranking to 40th by the year 2030.

-Though Louisiana has made significant progress, there is still much work to be done to create a more equitable and just state that puts the well-being of people first.
+Though Louisiana has made significant progress, there is still much work to be done to create a more equitable and healthier state.
 Therefore, the journey we began in 2010 continues.
 I asked you to join me then and many of you did.
 For that, I am eternally grateful, and I’m asking again.
 Let’s continue moving forward.

 Together, we are making a difference!